 The Company assesses exploration and evaluation assets for impairment when facts and circumstances suggest that the carrying amount of an asset may exceed its recoverable amount, and at least annually.
 The recoverable amount is the higher of the asset's fair value less costs to sell and value in use.
-If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is recoverable amount and the impairment loss is recognized in the period.
+If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the period.

-Under IFRS 6 Exploration for and Evaluation of Mineral Resources, one or more of the following facts and circumstances indicate that an entity should test exploration and evaluation assets for impairment:
+Under IFRS 6, one or more of the following facts and circumstances indicate that an entity should test exploration and evaluation assets for impairment: